-There is a lot happening under the surface of the nose.
+A lot happens under the surface of the nose.
 The bone and cartilage under the skin give the nose most of its size and shape.
 Other structures inside and behind the nose help you breathe.
-Learning the anatomy of the nose can help you further understand how the nose works.
+Learning the anatomy of the nose can help you better understand how the nose works.